ZapoVerde/RoboSmith/docs/coding and troubleshooting/coding_standard.md

 ---

-# **The AiAnvil Project: Coding Standard**
+# **Project Coding Standard**

 **Document-Type:** Engineering Standard & Style Guide

 ### **1. Authority & Philosophy**
-This document defines the shared standards for code quality, style, and architectural clarity across the AiAnvil project.
+This document defines the shared standards for code quality, style, and architectural clarity across the project.
 It exists to ensure that all contributors — human or AI — work from a common foundation of structure, intent, and maintainability.

 ---